devsunb/nomad/docs/usage.md

 ## `:Mad collab join <session_id>`

 This command lets you join an existing collaborative editing session.
-When you run it, it ask the collab server to add you to the session with the given ID.
+When you run it, it asks the collab server to add you to the session with the given ID.
 If that succeeds, a copy of the project will be requested from one of the other peers currently in the session.